Validity in Network-Agnostic Byzantine Agreement: Introduction

-Due to its broad applicability, convex-hull validity within the network-agnostic communication paradigm has attracted increased attention.
-Ghinea, Liu-Zhang and Wattenhofer \cite{PODC:GhLiWa22,SPAA:GhLiWa23} have investigated the feasibility of achieving convex-hull validity for a weaker, but inherently deterministic, variant of $\ba$, known as Approximate Agreement \cite{JACM:DLPSW86, OPODIS:AAD04}.
-In particular, \cite{PODC:GhLiWa22} shows that if the parties' inputs are real numbers, Approximate Agreement is solvable under the same necessary and sufficient condition $n > 2 \cdot t_s + t_a$ assuming a public key infrastructure.
+Due to its broad applicability, convex validity within the network-agnostic communication paradigm has attracted increased attention.
+Ghinea, Liu-Zhang and Wattenhofer \cite{PODC:GhLiWa22,SPAA:GhLiWa23} have investigated the feasibility of achieving convex validity for a weaker variant of $\ba$, known as Approximate Agreement \cite{JACM:DLPSW86, OPODIS:AAD04}.
+In particular, \cite{PODC:GhLiWa22} shows that Approximate Agreement on real numbers is solvable under the same necessary and sufficient condition $n > 2 \cdot t_s + t_a$ assuming a public key infrastructure.
 Building on the previous, \cite{SPAA:GhLiWa23} gives sufficient conditions for the multidimensional variant of the problem that match the known requirements in the pure synchronous and asynchronous models \cite{PODC:VaiGar13,DIST:MHVG15}.
-Returning to the non-approximate version, Constantinescu et al. \cite{constantinescu_ghinea_convex_consensus} have provided the necessary and sufficient conditions for achieving network-agnostic $\ba$ with convex-hull validity for abstract convex spaces.
+Returning to the non-approximate version, Constantinescu et al. \cite{constantinescu_ghinea_convex_consensus} have provided the tight conditions for network-agnostic $\ba$ with convex validity for abstract convex spaces.
 In this case, the conditions include $n > 2 \cdot t_s + t_a$ or, if no cryptographic setup is available, $n > 3 \cdot t_s$, along with a few additional conditions that depend on the Helly number of the convexity space.

-Other takes on network-agnostic $\ba$ have been considered, such as \emph{scaling} the validity guarantees with the network conditions.
-As an example, for the case of real number inputs, \cite{OPODIS:CGHWW23} proposes a protocol for $\ba$ with median validity guaranteeing that the output is closer to the honest inputs' median when the network is synchronous than when it is asynchronous.
+Other takes on network-agnostic $\ba$ have been considered, such as \emph{scaling} the validity guarantees with the network conditions: for real-valued inputs, \cite{OPODIS:CGHWW23} proposes a protocol for $\ba$ with median validity guaranteeing that the output is closer to the honest inputs' median when the network is synchronous than when it is asynchronous.
 This protocol simultaneously matches the optimal closeness guarantees for purely synchronous \cite{OPODIS:StolWat15,IEEE:MelWat18} and purely asynchronous \cite{OPODIS:CGHWW23} networks.
 Such validity properties that scale with the network conditions are outside our scope.